 EIS Funded Action Research Paper 2017

-‘[Mindfulness is] knowing what is happening, while it is happening, without preference.'
-(Nairn 2010: 5).
-Hulsheger et al propose four key characteristics: mindfulness involves an open awareness of inner states and experiences, information processing becomes pre-conceptual or non-judgemental, focus is on present moment experience and finally mindfulness is an inherent human capacity that varies situationally and individually (2013: 311).
+Mindfulness can be seen as - knowing what is happening, while it is happening, no matter what it is (Nairn 2010).
+These four characteristics are important also: mindfulness involves an open awareness of inner states and experiences, information processing becomes non-judgemental, focus is on present moment experience and finally mindfulness is an inherent human capacity that varies between people and across situations.

 Cearcall currently offers four curriculum based mindfulness training courses.
 Three courses are adaptations of the Mindfulness Based Cognitive Therapy (MBCT) course developed at Oxford University.
 One course, ML.MT has been developed by Susan and Billy McGoldrick especially for teachers.

 The Workplace Mindfulness Training (WorkplaceMT) course is specifically designed to meet the needs of those in the workplace.
 However, it is also a good introduction to the skills of mindfulness for anyone keen to deal with stress or enhance their wellbeing.